Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

   #include <tulip/TlpTools.h>
   #include <tulip/Graph.h

-* *iostream :* This "file" contains the C++ standard declarations for in and out streams.
+* *iostream :* This "file" contains the C++ standard declarations for input and output streams.
 We need it in this tutorial to print the final graph on the standard output.

 * *tulip/TlpTools.h :* This file gives access to the standard tools for Tulip.

 * *tulip/Graph.h :* This file is the core of the tulip graph API.
-It provides declarations for graphs (edges , nodes) and functions to load one from a file, to save one, and a lot more.
+It provides declarations for graphs (edges, nodes) and functions to load one from a file, to save one, and a lot more.
 You can find a list in the Tulip Graph library `documentation <../../doxygen/tulip-lib/Graph_8h.html>`_.

 The namespaces usage declarations, so that we can omit namespace prefix. ::